Creating a group of your own is an inexpensive and effective way to reach your target market.

 I made a point of asking a question to the group, instead of just saying, “Hey, I have a group for Labradors, come join!”

-Another way you can cross-promote your group is to contact the group admin and ask them to help market your group.
+You can also cross-promote your group by contacting the group admin and asking them to help market your group.
 In exchange, you could link over to theirs from your group too.

 Not everyone will take you up on it, but it’s worth a few minutes of your time to try!

 Most groups list the admins in the description, like this:

 I’m going to assume that Sally created the group since she’s listed first.
 I’m going to send her a message.